Duck Craft or Greeting Card -

 To conduct these activities pieces should be decorated and cut out.

 1. Sorting & sizing: Have the children sort the shapes in groups and if applicable by size (smallest to largest)

-Alphabet Activities: Alphabet Letter D
+Alphabet Activities: Letter D Duck printable activities

 Duck or Duckling Craft